 Of course, we wanted to reach as many people as possible — because of this, we advised that to expand the campaign's reach, we needed to target a wider audience of mainly passive traffic, to make them aware of Fever-Tree pub gardens near them.

 By using banner ads on contextual sites we were able to reach even more people, and we worked with Fever-Tree to design engaging and creative adverts with a clear call-to-action button to increase the click-through rate (CTR).

-Remarketing to people who have previously visited the Fever-Tree website was deployed to make sure that when a user searched again for terms such as “pub garden near me,” our ads were in front of them.
-Again, we used banners to remarket to people within the display network, encouraging them to search for a pub garden near them.
+But it wasn’t just about new customers; we wanted to ensure that people who had previously visited the Fever-Tree site have a reason to come back.
+This led to showing retargeting ads to people who had previously visited the Fever-Tree website.
+The message was deployed to make sure that when a user searched again for terms such as “pub garden near me,” our ads were in front of them.

 Our expert team monitored the campaign daily, meaning they could optimise the campaign and provide better results week on week.
 After collecting and reviewing the data, we made a number of optimisations in order to maximise the campaign’s performance.
 For example, Mondays were generating the highest cost per conversion, so we excluded serving ads on these days to maximise the budget nearer to weekends.

 We also realised that parents cost more to convert than non-parents, so we excluded targeting these through display campaigns.
 Additionally, research showed that females make more pub searches at a lower cost per conversion when compared to males, so a negative bid adjustment was put on males to balance this.